stakater-archive/StakaterCloudDocs-Archived/content/sre/repository/03-permissions.md

 | nexus-oauth-viewer  |nx-repository-view-*-*-browse, nx-repository-view-*-*-read |
 | nexus-oauth-editor  |nx-datastores-all, nx-blobstores-all, nx-analytics-all, nx-repository-admin-*-*-* |

-On first login you automatically get `nexus-oauth-viewer`
+On first login you automatically get `nexus-oauth-viewer`.
+See [Granting Admin privilege to user for nexus on Keycloak](../repository/08-grant-nexus-admin-keycloak.md) on how to configure admin role with keycloak for nexus.

 #### 2. Machine Users